 Ocean plastic is a global problem, but some areas are more severely impacted than others.
 After identifying the Haitian coast as a high-impact area, we built our newest cleanup division headquarters in Port-au-Prince.
-Now we’re cleaning the ocean and coastlines of Caribbean...one pound at a time.
+Now we’re cleaning the ocean and coastlines of Haiti...one pound at a time.

-About 4ocean Caribbean
+About 4ocean Haiti

 Boca Raton, Florida